ajukadavid/ajukadavid/README.md

 ### Hi there, I'm Ajuka David 👋

 I'm a Frontend Developer & Javascript Engineer.
-This is me when i'm not at the beach or in church
+This is me when i'm not at the beach or in church.

 ![programming](https://user-images.githubusercontent.com/25822805/161375816-fc18355a-ff71-404c-9ab4-7258dc138281.gif)